mstksg/inCode/copy/entries/machines-2.md

 The Essense of Function-like-ness
 ---------------------------------

-Okay, so using "function-like-ness" more than a few times is slightly silly so I'm going to introduce a word or two.
-These things I will call *morphisms*.
+I'm going to introduce some formality and call things "function-like-things" *morphisms*.
 Sometimes you'll see them called "arrows", but this is a slightly loaded word as there is an Arrow typeclass in Haskell that doesn't exactly refer to the same thing.

 Here is my claim: the "essense" of this functionlikeness is their ability to *compose* and "chain", and the *nature* of that composition process.